J-Engineers/HNGX-Task-2/README.md

 ## Hosted API https://hngxbt2.gjengineer.com.ng
 ## Hosted Documentation https://www.postman.com/red-meadow-5256/workspace/red-meadow-5256-s-public-workspace/collection/10053626-c5e41565-7ce0-4cb5-b784-76e729f8bdd1
-## Testing Script is in  documentation.json
+## Testing Script is in  documentation.json at the root directory
+## UML Design is in CRUD_OPERATION_UML.pdf at the root directory

 - [You need to install Composer on your system.
 This is the PHP package manager](https://composer.com).